BradleyA/Start-registry-v2-script.1.0/README.md

 I have been using some of these for days, months, or years and just now uploading them.
 I need to complete some cleanup before it is shareable and documented . . .

+#### If you like this repository, select in the upper-right corner, star, thank you.
+#### To watch future updates in this repository select in the upper-right corner, the "Watch" list, and select Watching.

 ## License
 MIT License